Grad School Information

 A good way to find a good school for you is to talk with faculty members who are interested in the area in which you plan to apply.
 These web sites can also be helpful:

 Another useful aid is the APA publication Graduate Study in Psychology.
-It is a voluntary listing of graduate programs (both Master's and Doctoral level) which provides information about deadlines, application and admission requirements, program emphases, student characteristics, etc. You can purchase it by phone through APA's order department (202-336-5510), or on-line for about $25 (search by title).
+It is a voluntary listing of graduate programs (both Master's and Doctoral level) which provides information about deadlines, application and admission requirements, program emphases, student characteristics, etc. You can access the guide on-line (fees apply).
 The Psychology Department usually has one copy available for use in the Department Office.

 If you know you want a doctoral degree, apply directly to doctoral programs.
 While doctoral programs do accept students who have obtained Master's degrees from other institutions, your chances of being accepted into a doctoral program as an undergraduate are better, and you will need less time to complete the requirements.